Judo-Security/judosecuritydocs/README.md

 Region lockdown restricts access of secrets by geographic location.
 Selected regions can be as large as a country, or can be granulated to a state and even a city.
-With region lockdown policy, documents can be protected by sophisticated hackers residing at remote locations across the globe.
+With region lockdown policy, documents can be protected from sophisticated hackers residing at remote locations across the globe.

-#### IAM Policy

-Identity and Access Management Policy offers users a choice to store the shards of their secret key in their preferred cloud service.
-Judo Security offers integration with Amazon’s AWS, Google Cloud Service and Microsoft Azure.
-While creating a secret, the user decides in which server the shards of their secret key must be stored based on their preference influenced by their past experience with the service.
-This would improve reliability when a secret is to be retrieved.

 ### Read Secured Data